sonic-net/SONiC/doc/LoM/LocalMitigation.md

 - The docker is configured with limits on resources like CPU & memory.
 So a miscreant inside docker can't hijack the switch.
 - First release will be done only with detection plugins.
 They only Get/subscribe to DB and publish their findings.
 No write is done on DB or host.
 - Limit the max anomaly report frequence per anomaly key, so that LoM will not flood events channel with redundant alerts, yet repeatedly alert at a sane frequencey to ensure to get external service's attention.
 - Any misbehaving plugin is disabled and error is periodically reported until plugin is re-registered.
-Re-register happens upon either plugin update or service reatart.
+Re-register happens upon either plugin update or service restart.
 - Later when mitigation is enabled
    - Every action is reviewed with SMEs for approval.
    - Any action can be disabled via config, called Red button.